Transportation in South Florida: Bicycling

 In early 2012, a major gap in the MetroPath, which follows the Metrorail guideway from Brickell station to Dadeland South station, was completed with the addition of a bridge over the freeway entrance to the Snapper Creek Expressway from US 1, where traffic never has to stop.
 From the bridge, a 1.2 mi extension to Dadeland South was completed, connecting the now 11 mi path with the 20 mi South Dade Rail Trail, which follows the South Dade Transitway continuously all the way to Florida City.
 This created a 31 mi off-road bicycle and pedestrian corridor.
+The MetroPath is currently being replaced by a new linear park dubbed The Underline, which is expected to be completed in 2026, which would also eventually connect with the Ludlam Trail.

 In the 21st century, bicycling has grown in popular in Miami Beach as well.
 Due to its dense, urban nature, and pedestrian-friendly streets, many Miami Beach residents get around by bicycle.
 Locally, South Beach has implemented many BikeShare units all around the neighborhood in a system known as DecoBike, which launched in March 2011.
 The initial rollout of the program included "approximately 100 solar-powered stations and 1,000 custom-designed bikes available to residents and visitors."
 This public bicycle sharing and rental program is owned and operated by DecoBike, LLC, a Miami-based company, and operates under a long-term agreement with the City of Miami Beach.
 The service is available to both residents and visitors – any adult with a major credit card can check out a bike to pedal to their next location.
 An iPhone app and an interactive map on the DecoBike website allows riders to locate the nearest "station" and gives riders the number of bikes available and the number of free docking spaces.
 In 2014, the bike-sharing system expanded to the downtown Miami area with a new branding under Citi Bike.